 Deeply, madly, irrevocably in love.

-Dogs love homemade peanut butter dog treats!
+Bust out the homemade peanut butter dog treat recipe!

 The dough for these rolls out very easy so long as you use plenty of flour for your work surface and the top of your dough.

 My dogs loved these homemade peanut butter dog treats!

 Get that dough rolled out and use the cookie cutter of your choice, I choose a bone shape of course!

 When you are placing them on the cookie sheet you can load the sheet up.
 This recipe is to make a crunchy treat, not something soft like a cookie.
 As a result, the dough will not spread very much.

 These homemade dog treats are a cinch to make and I bet they’ll make your pup feel all warm, fuzzy, and loved.
 I baked mine for a few minutes less than the recipe called for so they would still be a bit soft for little dogs that do not really seem to like the super crunchy stuff yet.

 Helpful tip: you can bake them a couple minutes less than the recipe states for the small doggies that don’t like really hard treats yet.

 Is it safe for my dog to try the raw dog treat recipe while I am preparing it?